Distributed Computing with dask#

 Then after doing the exercise below (which I think is actually the most accessible to those taking this class), here are some extensions and next steps:

-: As a reminder, if you now want to do some machine learning, you can use dask-ml on this system, which does the same thing forscikit-learn
+• dask-ml: As a reminder, if you now want to do some machine learning, you can use dask-ml on this system, which does the same thing for scikit-learn that regular dask does for pandas.

 Exercises#